AhmadAlali229/pdsnd_github/README.md

 **Please** note that you need to unzip Data.zip before running the script so it can have access to cities data

+### Usage instructions ###
+when running you can either enter 'chicago','new york city','washington' and it is not case senstive